alexander-manley/agile-playbook/AboutBoozAllen.md

 ## About Booz Allen's Systems Delivery
 Booz Allen provides a full-stack, enterprise systems delivery capability and provides high-performing, cross-functional agile teams.
 We engage and lead across the full lifecyle: from user research and human-centered design, through technical implementation and help-desk support.
 We employ over 3500 software development staff across a variety of disciplines.

 We approach agility with responsibility.
-Booz Allen maintains a current Capability Maturity Model Integration (CMMI) for Development (CMMI-DEV) Maturity Level 3 appraisal rating for its IT Team Development Organization.
+Booz Allen maintains a current Capability Maturity Model Integration (CMMI) for Development (CMMI-DEV) Maturity Level 5 appraisal rating for its IT Team Development Organization.
 Initially achieved in September
-2005 through an appraisal led by the Software Engineering Institute (SEI) (now known as the CMMI Institute), this rating was most recently refreshed in October 2014 by an external appraiser.
-The firm has completed 16 consecutive successful CMM/CMMI appraisals.
+2005 through an appraisal led by the Software Engineering Institute (SEI) (now known as the CMMI Institute), this rating was most recently refreshed in June 2016 by an external appraiser.
+The firm has completed 17 consecutive successful CMM/CMMI appraisals.

 ## About Booz Allen's Agile practice and experience